AI Ethics · OrevateAI

-✓ Verified 14 min read Practice & Projects
+✓ Verified 13 min read AI Ethics

-Can Felons Get a Passport?
+Can Felons Get a Passport in 2026?
+Your Guide

 Wondering if your felony conviction means you can’t get a U.S. passport?
 The short answer is complex, but not always a ‘no.’ Many factors influence eligibility, and there are specific situations where a passport is still possible.
 Let’s break down the rules.